User Types in Wrike

 Important

-Account owners and admins with permission to manage user types enabled can adjust the existing user types.
-It is possible to edit user type's name or the list of enabled permissions.
+The Account Owner and Admins with permission to manage User types enabled can adjust the existing User types.
+It is possible to edit User type's name or the list of enabled permissions.

 -

-Click on your profile picture in the upper right-hand corner of your workspace.
+Click on your profile picture in the sidebar of your workspace.

 -